 Just because you tried a pose and couldn’t go as deep as you wanted doesn’t mean that you’ll never be able to.
 Listen to your body.
 Learn how to determine if something is a deal breaker or if you just have tight hamstrings that day.

 Starting a regular yoga practice is a great way to work on your physical and mental flexibility.
 Yoga is a mind-body workout that combines stretching, strengthening and breathwork.
 Poses will stretch your muscles and increase your range of motion.
 You may not be able to put your leg behind your head, but a regular yoga practice will improve your overall flexibility.

 Studies have shown there are a great many reasons to take up yoga, but I’ve heard probably just as many reasons as to why people don’t want to give it a try.
-Here’s my “Top 10 List of Excuses Why You Won’t Try Yoga … and Why They Aren’t Valid.”
+Let’s go over my “Top 10 List of Excuses” and see if we can debunk some of the most common ones.

 - I need to lose weight before I try a yoga class.

 Yoga does not discriminate based on size, shape or flexibility.
 People from all walks of life practice yoga.
 And if weight loss is one of your goals, then a power yoga class may actually help you achieve that.

 - Everyone is going to be judging me.

 Trying anything new is going to be intimidating at first.
 But you’ll soon realize that if your eyes are darting around the studio, it’s going to be harder to balance.
 Yoga is about focusing on your own practice—not watching other people.
 Besides, everyone was a beginner at some point!

 I promise you, it’s not.